 - Microfiber cloth (optional)

-Place 1-2 sealing wax beads in your spoon and hold just outside of the flame on your lit candle.
-It will take 30-60 seconds to melt your beads depending on the size of flame.
+Place 1-2 sealing wax beads in your spoon and hold just outside the flame on your lit candle.
+It will take 30-60 seconds to melt your beads, depending on the size of the flame.
 Ensure to avoid direct skin contact with the spoon when melting.

 Bonus: Try melting different color beads together to create a marbling effect.